+Risk Probability Likely Impa Mitigation Measures --- ------ ------------- ------------- ---------------------

+$^{^{189}\,}$ EBRD Small Business Support in Serbia implemented between 2012-2014

-Risk Probability Likely Impa Mitigation Measures 1 Low capacities of benefiting municipalities, institutions, SMEs, civil society and other organisations, may decrease efficiency and effectiveness, and impede fulfilment of the Programme objectives High Med/High The Programme will be implemented in 99 municipalities, out of which 44 are devastated or underdeveloped.
+Low capacities of benefiting municipalities, institutions, SMEs, civil society and other organisations, may decrease efficiency and effectiveness, and impede fulfilment of the Programme objectives

+High Med/High

+The Programme will be implemented in 99 municipalities, out of which 44 are devastated or underdeveloped.
 The integrated territorial development approach requires a complex application process, relies on inter-municipal cooperation and is embedded in existence of solid development strategies.

 The Programme will have a strong technical support element.
-It will closely engage with the beneficiaries throughout the implementation.
+It will closely engage with beneficiaries throughout implementation.
 Field presence will be ensured to enable efficient and effective support.
-In addition, intensive communications and raising awareness about the ITI approach, its objectives and methodology will be conducted during the first six months of the implementation, to ensure wide understanding among the key parties and beneficiaries.
-Furthermore, the Programme will continuously monitor and provide on-the-job support to the grantees to ensure understanding of contractual obligations and implementation of projects with the available budget, in the agreed timeframe and to the scope.
+In addition, intensive communications and raising awareness about the ITI approach, its objectives methodology will be conducted during the first six months of the implementation, to ensure wide understanding among the key parties and beneficiaries.
+Furthermore, the Programme will continuously monitor and provide on-the-job support to the grantees to understanding ensure of contractual obligations and implementation of projects with the available budget, in the agreed timeframe and to the scope.

 The evaluation of the project proposals will be conducted in line with the UNOPS regulations, and will include validation of projects through field visits to applicants, which will minimise the space for contracting those entities with poor capacity.
 The field presence, which may be limited due to available resources, will also provide opportunity for close contact and awareness rising among the beneficiaries.
-Finally, by setting the clear tolerances and showing readiness to cancel projects that do not comply with the contract, activation of reserve lists of projects, and the use of local languages in communication with the beneficiaries, will also contribute to mitigation of this risk.
-2 Some stakeholders or local beneficiaries may push for implementation of certain projects, without adequate selection and abuse the Programme activities and results for political promotion Medium Med/High The selection of the projects for funding will be conducted in a fair, transparent and competitive process, in line with the Programme's Description of Action (DoA) and UNOPS regulations.
-The details of the Calls will be clearly communicated to all stakeholders and beneficiaries.